LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 -    <rdfs:comment xml:lang="nl">Is het geheel van bekwaamheden voor</rdfs:comment>
 -  </rdf:Description>
 >
 They are both valid and express the same content.
 This difference is important for a XSLT transformation.
 Not sure which one pops up when, so we have to deal with both.
-Next, some data-examples encountered:

-* RIO-snipper-easyrdf (example 1)

-This is a small data example, not neccesarily real, from the RIO world (Register Instellingen en Opleiding = Registry for Schools and Education in the Netherlands) originally serialized als Turtle and transformed into  rdf/xml  with an open convertor: http://www.easyrdf.org/converter.
+This directory contains  a small data example, not neccesarily real, from the RIO world (Register Instellingen en Opleiding = Registry for Schools and Education in the Netherlands) obtained with different platforms:

+* RIO-snipper-easyrdf

+This is originally serialized als Turtle and transformed into  rdf/xml  with an open convertor: http://www.easyrdf.org/converter.

-* RIO-snipper-virtuoso (example 2)
+* RIO-snipper-virtuoso

-This is the same example as the first, but this time constructed with the sparql endpoint from Virtuoso and there serialized as rdf/xml.
+In this case the Turtle was loaded into the Open Link triple store Virtuoso (open source 07.20.3229) and exported again through the sparql endpoint with a basic CONSTRUCT-query in rdf/xml form.

+* RIO-snipper-marklogic

+In this case the Turtle was loaded into a MarkLogic Server 10.0-2.1 (free developer license) and exported through the qconsole with a CONSTRUCT-query and  serizalized in rdf/xml form.